All Episodes

 See, now you have a leg up on me.

-I've walked uh the the smugglers gulch.
+I've walked the Smuggler's Gulch.

-It is in in fact uh uh a gulch.
+It is, in fact, a gulch.

 It's got two steep sides.

-It's got a little creek that comes and runs down through it to it to the Tijuana River, and uh and putting some uh pipes in there for the flood is probably a good idea.
+It's got a little creek that runs down through it to it to the Tijuana River.

 Filling it in is what they want to do with a fence across the top and a roadway.

-Uh are we going to have two years of engineering on each gully?
+Are we going to have two years of engineering on each gully?

-Uh the gap is there.
+The gap is there.

-So the fact that they've had two years to do the engineering of where the road goes and how they're going to handle flood waters, and uh you know how many years did it take to build uh the Hoover Dam, uh you know, the Grand Cooley uh uh you could go through this whole list of a time when if Americans wanted to do something, it simply got done.
+So the fact that they've had two years to do the engineering of where the road goes and how they're going to handle flood waters and how many years did it take to build the Hoover Dam, the Grand Coulee?

-Because this example I used is an example that could be multiplied dozens of times over.
+It is clear to me that this administration does not want to secure this border because this example I used is an example that could be multiplied dozens of times over.

 Clay pigeon has a specific meaning with regard to this law, and we'll come back and talk about that tactic.